 Check Your Credit

 The term "credit" refers to your ability to secure a loan based on your ability to repay.
-Obtain a copy of your credit report from all three credit bureaus.
-Review your credit report carefully.
+Obtain a copy of your credit report from all three credit bureaus and review it carefully.
 Address any negative items and/or errors that can result in a lower credit score; an important number that affects your ability to get a loan, as well at the interest rate you will be offered.
-Credit scores range from 300 - 850 (the higher, the better).
+FICO credit scores range from 300 - 850 (the higher, the better).

 Obtain Your Pre-Approval